Laboratory of Bioengineering and Nanosciences (LBN)

-The LBN (Laboratory for Bioengineering and Nanoscience) was created in 2007.
-LBN is known for combining specific inorganic scaffolds (porous silicon, etc.) and innovative microscopy methods such as confocal Raman or multiphoton microscopy for tissue engineering based on human dental pulp stem cells (DPSC) and induced pluripotent stem cells (iPS).
+The LBN (Laboratory for Bioengineering and Nanoscience) was established in 2007.
+The LBN is known for combining specific inorganic scaffolds (such as porous silicon) with innovative microscopy techniques—including confocal Raman and multiphoton microscopy—for tissue engineering using human dental pulp stem cells (DPSCs) and induced pluripotent stem cells (iPSCs).

-LBN is located at the heart of the Faculty of Odontology of Montpellier and directed by Professor Frédéric CUISINIER.
-The LBN is part of the scientific department Health Biology (DBS).
+The LBN is located at the heart of the Faculty of Dentistry in Montpellier and is directed by Professor Frédéric CUISINIER.
+The LBN is part of the Department of Health Biology (DBS).

-LBN is ISO9001 accredited for the public research process and the EDMOS platform is under certification for private research process.
+LBN is ISO 9001 certified for its public research processes, and the EDMOS platform is currently undergoing certification for its private research processes.

-Since 2021, the LBN has hosted three interdisciplinary research groups and a technological platform.
+Since 2021, the LBN has been home to three interdisciplinary research groups and a technological platform.

-The EDMOS platform is a collaborative platform combining technical facilities from LBN, Institut Mines Telecom Ales, and CHU Montpellier.
+The EDMOS platform is a collaborative platform that brings together technical resources from LBN, Institut Mines Telecom Ales, and CHU Montpellier.

 GROUP 1